riyarrr/riyarrr/README.md

 ## 👩‍💻 About Me

-I'm a **Computer Science student at Vellore Institute of Technology (VIT)** who enjoys building practical applications and exploring how technology can solve real-world problems.
+I'm a **Computer Science student at VIT Chennai** who enjoys building practical applications and exploring how technology can solve real-world problems.

 My interests sit at the intersection of: